Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds: Further discussion

-If a smooth K\"ahler cone has nonnegative bisectional curvature, a simple computation implies that the transverse bisectional curvature $\operatorname{BK}^T\geq 2$.
-The main theorem in \cite{HS16} says that \begin{theorem}[Theorem 1.1 in \cite{HS16}] Let $(M^{2n-1},g)$ be a compact simply connected Sasaki manifold with positive bisectional curvature, then its K\"ahler cone is biholomorphic to $\mathbb{C}^n$.
-Moreover $M$ is a weighted Sasaki sphere, which is obtained through a type II deformation from the standard weighted Sasaki sphere defined above. \end{theorem}
+We call a Sasaki structure on $\mathbb{S}^n$ simple if it is isomorphic to a Sasaki structure that comes out of a simple deformation from the standard Sasaki structure above.
+And the corresponding Sasaki manifold is called a weighted Sasaki sphere.
+For a precise description of simple deformation, see Section 2 of \cite{HS16}.

-The following is defined by Van Coevering in \cite{Van15} to develop pluripotential theory on Sasaki manifolds. \begin{definition} Let $M$ be a Sasaki manifold, $\theta$ be a closed basic (1,1) form.
-A function $u\colon M \rightarrow \mathbb{R} \cup\{-\infty\}$ is said to be transversally $\theta$-plurisubharmonic ($\theta$-psh) if $u$ is invariant under the Reeb flow, is upper semicontinuous, in each foliation chart is quasi-plurisubharmonic and
+Their main result is the following structure theorem. \begin{theorem}[Theorem 1.1 in \cite{HS16}] Let $(M^{2n-1},g)$ be a compact simply connected Sasaki manifold with positive bisectional curvature, then its K\"ahler cone is biholomorphic to $\mathbb{C}^n$.
+Moreover $M$ is a weighted Sasaki sphere. \end{theorem}